-In the 10th grade problem, we will get acquainted with the concept of plasma using the example of a self-sustained gas discharge, and also compare the process of maintaining the discharge and the criterion for reaching zero useful power of a thermonuclear reactor
+In the 9th-grade problem, we will get acquainted with the concept of plasma using the example of a self-sustained gas discharge.
+The process of maintaining the discharge involves a positive feedback mechanism, which in one form or another is found in any generator, including a fusion power plant (yes, it is also a generator).